mbridak/FieldDayLogger-Curses/README.md

 The log is stored in an sqlite3 database file 'FieldDay.db'.
 If you need to wipe everything and start clean, just delete this file.
 The screen size expected by the program is an 80 x 24 character terminal.

-You may have to install Tkinter.
-It's used for clipboard access.

-`sudo apt install python3-tk`

 ## Installation and running

 ```bash